bifodus/anki-cloze-from-clipboard/README.md

 2. Anki Connect plugin installed on your Anki app.
 Get it from https://ankiweb.net/shared/info/2055492159 and follow the installation instructions provided.
 3. Python 3 installed on your macOS system.

-## Installation

-1. Clone or download this repository to your local machine.
-2. Open a terminal and navigate to the directory containing the `anki_cloze_from_clipboard.py` script.

 ## Usage

 1. Copy a text that you want to create a cloze card for to the clipboard.